-Epinio allows the use of an external registry for the storage of application images.
+You can use an external registry for Epinio to store application images.

-This can be achieved by setting the following variables during the
+You can do this by setting the following variables during the

 helm install \